Are you thinking about setting up a bird feeder this winter in Maryland?

 Setting up a winter bird feeding station in Maryland

-This Songbird Supreme contains 50% sunflower seeds: black oil, striped, and hulled.
+The Songbird Supreme mix that I prefer contains 50% sunflower seeds: black oil, striped, and hulled.
 The chickadees, House Finches, titmouses, and White-breasted Nuthatches really love these.
 I mix this Songbird Supreme seed together with black oil sunflower seed half and half, which yields about 75% sunflower seeds!

 The other main ingredient is white proso millet, which is a favorite of the White-throated Sparrows and other sparrows and juncos.